eslint/rfcs/designs/2023-prelints/README.md

 };
 ```

-Rules and languages can be targeted at the virtual files in a config file by treating them as if they were parts returned by a processor, such as:
+Rules and languages can be targeted at the text fragments in a config file by treating them as if they were parts returned by a processor, such as:

 ```js
 import js from "@eslint/js";